berberberk/elite-game/README.md

-# There starting the path to the galaxy of wonders!
+# There begins the journey to the galaxy of wonders!